 The above levels of exposure relate to healthy adults.
 Levels differ for those at high risk.
 Exposure to high levels of carbon monoxide can be fatal or cause permanent damage and disabilities.

-Many cases of reported carbon monoxide poisoning indicate that while victims are aware they are not feeling well, they become so disoriented they are unable to save themselves by either exiting the building, or calling for assistance.
+When flu-like symptoms with fever are experienced, ensure that the possibility of CO poisoning is not automatically ruled out.
+Many cases of reported CARBON MONOXIDE POISONING indicate that while victims are aware they are not well, they become so disoriented they are unable to save themselves by either exiting the building or calling for assistance.
 Also, young children and household pets may be the first affected.
 Familiarization with the effects of each level is important.

-15. Cleaning Your Alarm
+17. Cleaning Your Alarm